ibm-cloud-docs/vmwaresolutions/services/managingzertodr.md

 Zerto replication doesn't support Network Address Translation (NAT) traversal.
 Establishing connectivity between the {{site.data.keyword.cloud_notm}} Zerto instance and your own data center might require customization of routes on the Zerto Virtual Manager appliances or Zerto Virtual Replication Appliances (VRAs) on either side.
 Establishing connectivity might also require secure tunneling between the sites.
 When you're configuring or reconfiguring routes on Zerto Virtual Manager appliances, you must ensure that all Zerto Virtual Manager appliances can connect successfully to `zerto.com` for usage reporting.
 You can verify this connection by opening a browser session to `https://www.zerto.com` from the Zerto Virtual Manager appliance.

-The Management VMware NSX Edge Services Gateway (ESG) is preconfigured to allow outbound HTTPS (TCP port 443) communications that originate from Zerto Virtual Manager.
+The Management VMware NSX Edge™ Services Gateway (ESG) is preconfigured to allow outbound HTTPS (TCP port 443) communications that originate from Zerto Virtual Manager.
 {:note}

 ## Updating Zerto Virtual Replication
 {: #managingzertodr-update}

-To update Zerto Virtual Replication, log in to the Zerto Virtual Replication console.
+To update Zerto Virtual Replication, open a ticket with IBM Support to get the Zerto installation executable file for your environment.

 ## Deploying VRAs to newly added ESXi servers
 {: #managingzertodr-deploy}